fommil/fpmortals/manuscript/complete.md

 We can do this because `monitor` is *pure* and running it produces no side effects.

-This runs the program with the `Const` handler, extracting all the calls to `Machines.stop`, then returning it alongside the `WorldView`.
+This runs the program with `ConstImpl`, extracting all the calls to `Machines.stop`, then returning it alongside the `WorldView`.
 We can unit test
 this:

 {lang="text"}
 ~~~~~~~~
   it should "monitor stopped nodes" in {
-    val underlying = new MutableHandlers(needsAgents).program
+    val underlying = new Mutable(needsAgents).program

     val alive = Map(node1 -> time1, node2 -> time1)
     val world = WorldView(1, 1, managed, alive, Map.empty, time4)